NativeFileSO

 Open a single file

-This snipped shows how to use the NativeFileSO class in order to let the user choose a text file and handle its loaded contents.
+This snippet shows how to use the NativeFileSO class in order to let the user choose a text file and handle its loaded contents.

 // We want the user to select a plain text file.